korsanye/rainmap-lite/README.md

 [1] Rainmap - https://nmap.org/rainmap/

+## This repository was modified to work with PentestBox environment in Windows.

 ## Features
 * Easily launch Nmap scans with a few clicks.
 * Responsive interface runs smoothly from your phone/tablet.